ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```

 When Ludwig trains a model it creates two intermediate files, one HDF5 and one JSON.
-The HDF5 file contains the data mapped to numpy ndarrays, while the JSON file contains the mappings from the values in the tensors to their original labels.
+The HDF5 file contains the data mapped to numpy ndarrays, while the JSON file
+contains the mappings from the values in the tensors to their original labels.

-For instance, for a categorical feature with 3 possible values, the HDF5 file will contain integers from 0 to 3 (with 0 being a `<UNK>` category), while the JSON file will contain a `idx2str` list containing all tokens (`[<UNK>, label_1, label_2, label_3]`), a `str2idx` dictionary (`{"<UNK>": 0, "label_1": 1, "label_2": 2, "label_3": 3}`) and a `str2freq` dictionary (`{"<UNK>": 0, "label_1": 93, "label_2": 55, "label_3": 24}`).
+For instance, for a categorical feature with 3 possible values, the HDF5 file
+will contain integers from 0 to 3 (with 0 being a `<UNK>` category), while the
+JSON file will contain a `idx2str` list containing all tokens
+(`[<UNK>, label_1, label_2, label_3]`), a `str2idx` dictionary
+(`{"<UNK>": 0, "label_1": 1, "label_2": 2, "label_3": 3}`) and a `str2freq`
+dictionary (`{"<UNK>": 0, "label_1": 93, "label_2": 55, "label_3": 24}`).

-The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a considerable amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
+The reason to have those  intermediate files is two-fold: on one hand, if you
+are going to train your model again Ludwig will try to load them instead of
+recomputing all tensors, which saves a considerable amount of time, and on the
+other hand when you want to use your model to predict, data has to be mapped to
+tensors in exactly the same way it was mapped during training, so you'll be
+required to load the JSON metadata file in the `predict` command.
-The way this works is: the first time you provide a UTF-8 encoded DATASET (`--dataset`), the HDF5 and JSON files are created, from the second time on Ludwig will load them instead of the DATASET even if you specify the DATASET (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files.
+The way this works is: the first time you provide a UTF-8 encoded DATASET
+(`--dataset`), the HDF5 and JSON files are created, from the second time on
+Ludwig will load them instead of the DATASET even if you specify the DATASET
+(it looks in the same directory for files names in the same way but with a
+different extension), finally you can directly specify the HDF5 and JSON files.

-As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequence` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
+As the mapping from raw data to tensors depends on the type of feature that you
+specify in your model definition, if you change type (for instance from
+`sequence` to `text`) you also have to redo the preprocessing, which is achieved
+by deleting the HDF5 and JSON files.
 Alternatively you can skip saving the HDF5 and JSON files specifying `--skip_save_processed_input`.

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

 - one single UTF-8 encoded DATASET file is provided (`-dataset`).
-In this case if the DATASET contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
-If you want to ignore the split column and perform a random split, use a `force_split` argument in the model definition.
-In the case when there is no split column, a random `70-20-10` split will be performed.
-You can set the percentages and specify if you want stratified sampling in the model definition preprocessing section.
+In this case
+if the DATASET contains a `split` column with values `0` for training, `1` for
+validation and `2` for test, this split will be used.
+If you want to ignore the
+split column and perform a random split, use a `force_split` argument in the
+model definition.
+In the case when there is no split column, a random `70-20-10`
+split will be performed.
+You can set the percentages and specify if you want
+stratified sampling in the model definition preprocessing section.

-- you can provide separate UTF-8 encoded training, validation and test sets  (`--training_set`, `--validation_set`, `--test_set`).
+- you can provide separate UTF-8 encoded training, validation and test sets
+(`--training_set`, `--validation_set`, `--test_set`).

-- the HDF5 and JSON file indications specified in the case of a single DATASET file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).
+- the HDF5 and JSON file indications specified in the case of a single DATASET
+file apply also in the multiple files case, with the only difference that you
+need to specify only one JSON file (`--train_set_metadata_json`).
-The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a certain amount of epochs.
+The validation set is optional, but if absent the training wil continue until
+the end of the training epochs, while when there's a validation set the default
+behavior is to perform early stopping after the validation measure does not
+improve for a certain amount of epochs.
 The test set is optional too.

 Other optional arguments are `--output_directory`, `--experiment_name` and `--model name`.
 By default the output directory is `./results`.
-That directory will contain a directory named `[experiment_name]_[model_name]_0` if model name and experiment name are specified.
+That directory will contain a directory named `[experiment_name]_[model_name]_0`
+if model name and experiment name are specified.
-If the same combination of experiment and model name is used again, the integer at the end of the name wil be increased.
+If the same combination of experiment and model name is used again, the integer
+at the end of the name wil be increased.
 If neither of them is specified the directory will be named `run_0`.
 The directory will contain

-- `description.json` - a file containing a description of the training process with all the information to reproduce it.
+- `description.json` - a file containing a description of the training process
+with all the information to reproduce it.
-- `training_statistics.json` which contains records of all measures and losses for each epoch.
+- `training_statistics.json` - a file containing records of all measures and losses
+for each epoch.
-- `model` - a directory containing model hyper-parameters, weights, checkpoints and logs (for TensorBoard).
+- `model` - a directory containing model hyper-parameters, weights, checkpoints
+and logs (for TensorBoard).

-The model definition can be provided either as a string (`--model_definition`) or as YAML file (`--model_definition_file`).
+The model definition can be provided either as a string (`--model_definition`)
+or as YAML file (`--model_definition_file`).
 Details on how to write your model definition are provided in the [Model Definition](#model-definition) section.

-During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation measure was achieved and one that is the weights at the end of the latest epoch.
+During training Ludwig saves two sets of weights for the model, one that is the
+weights at the end of the epoch where the best performance on the validation
+measure was achieved and one that is the weights at the end of the latest epoch.
-The reason for keeping the second set is to be able to resume training in case the training process gets interrupted somehow.
+The reason for keeping the second set is to be able to resume training in case
+the training process gets interrupted somehow.

-To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.
+To resume training using the latest weights and the whole history of progress
+so far you have to specify the `--model_resume_path` argument.
+You can avoid
-You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress`, but you will not be able to resume it afterwards.
+saving the latest weights and the overall progress so far by using
+the argument `--skip_save_progress`, but you will not be able to resume it afterwards.
-Another available option is to load a previously trained model as an initialization for a new training process.
+Another available option is to load a previously trained model as an initialization
-In this case Ludwig will start a new training process, without knowing any progress of the previous model, no training statistics, nor the number of epochs the model has been trained on so far.
+for a new training process.
+In this case Ludwig will start a new training
+process, without knowing any progress of the previous model, no training statistics,
+nor the number of epochs the model has been trained on so far.
-It's not resuming training, just initializing training with a previously trained model with the same model definition, and it is accomplished through the `--model_load_path` argument.
+It's not resuming training, just initializing training with a previously trained
+model with the same model definition, and it is accomplished through the `--model_load_path` argument.

-You can specify a random seed to be used by the python environment, python random package, numpy and TensorFlow with the `--random_seed` argument.
+You can specify a random seed to be used by the python environment, python
+random package, numpy and TensorFlow with the `--random_seed` argument.
 This is useful for reproducibility.
 Be aware that due to asynchronicity in the TensorFlow GPU execution, when training on GPU results may not be reproducible.

-You can manage which GPUs on your machine are used with the `--gpus` argument, which accepts a string identical to the format of `CUDA_VISIBLE_DEVICES` environment variable, namely a list of integers separated by comma.
+You can manage which GPUs on your machine are used with the `--gpus` argument,
+which accepts a string identical to the format of `CUDA_VISIBLE_DEVICES`
+environment variable, namely a list of integers separated by comma.
 You can also specify the amount of GPU memory that will be initially assigned to TensorFlow with `--gpu_memory_limit`.
 By default all of memory is allocated.
 If less than all of memory is allcoated, TensorFlow will
 need more GPU memory it will try to increase this amount.

 If parameter `--use_horovod` is set `True`, will use Horovod for distributed processing.

-Finally the `--logging_level` argument lets you set the amount of logging that you want to see during training and the `--debug` argument turns on TensorFlow's `tfdbg`.
-Be careful when doing so, as it will help in catching errors, in particular infs and NaNs but it will consume much more memory.
+Finally the `--logging_level` argument lets you set the amount of logging that
+you want to see during training and the `--debug` argument turns on TensorFlow's
+`tfdbg`.
+Be careful when doing so, as it will help in catching errors, in particular
+`infs` and `NaNs` but it will consume much more memory.

 Example:
 ```